 - helping meet the specific needs of overseas students relating to their welfare, accommodation and employment.

-Yourimbah will be compiling annual reports for SSAF funding for students and the community to see how the funding has been used.
+Yourimbah compiles annual reports for SSAF funding for students and the community to see how the funding has been used.